testem/testem/README.md

     # ok

-The TAP format is a human-readable and language-agnostic test result format.
+TAP is a human-readable and language-agnostic test result format.
 TAP plugins exist for popular CI servers

 * [Jenkins TAP plugin](https://wiki.jenkins-ci.org/display/JENKINS/TAP+Plugin)
 * [TeamCity TAP plugin](https://github.com/pavelsher/teamcity-tap-parser)

 It is recommended to use [PhantomJS](http://www.phantomjs.org/) with Testem in CI mode - in which case it is automatically launched.
 More on PhantomJS below.

+#### Command line options

+To see all command line options for CI, do

+    testem ci --help

 Configuration File
 ------------------